 Modi's barrister, Hugo Keith, informed the court of an extortion attack earlier on Wednesday when two inmates entered his cell and kicked him to the floor and punched him in the face.

-- Interpol issues Red Notice against Nirav Modi's brother
+- Red corner notice against Nirav Modi's wife for money laundering

 "It is obvious that it was a targeted attack following renewed media coverage recently in which Modi is wrongly referred to as a billionaire diamantaire," said Keith, accusing the Indian government of having "thoroughly blackened" Modi's name as a "world-class schemer".